4 Tips for Successful Holiday Marketing Strategies

 SEO is the process of optimizing the number of organic website visitors by appearing at the top of search pages for specific search terms.
 This means that if your company specializes in outdoor-wear and someone searches for “gifts for hikers,” your site should pop up with things that a hiking enthusiast would love to unwrap.

 Start with your related keywords from the last holiday season.
 If you’ve already set up Google Search Console for your website, you can easily get the search query data from it.
-Otherwise, you can use SEO tools, such as SEMRush or Ahrefs.
+Otherwise, you can use SEO tools, such as Ahrefs.

 By understanding your holiday shopping traffic pattern from last year, it helps identify and prioritize areas you need to optimize and improve this year.